solgenomics/sgn/docs/04_data_analysis_tools.md

 4.7 Genetic Gain
 --------------

-You can check if there is genetic gain, by comparing the the GEBVs of a training and selection population.
-You can do this in the solGS pipepline once you build a model and apply the model predict the GEBVs of selection population.
-Once at that stage, you will a section 'Check Genetic Gain'.
-Selection the selection population to compare with the training population and click the 'Check Genetic Gain' button.
+You can check for genetic gain by comparing the the GEBVs of a training and a selection population.
+You can do this in the solGS pipepline once you build a model and apply the model to predict the GEBVs of a selection population.
+Once at that stage, you will see a section 'Check Genetic Gain'.
+Select a selection population to compare with the training population and click the 'Check Genetic Gain' button.
 The genetic gain will be visualized in boxplots.
+You can download the boxplot(s) as well as the GEBVs data used for the plot(s).

 <img src='{{"assets/images/genetic-gain.png" | relative_url }}' width="522" />